Project type: Workshop and course on Conservation

 Artifacts & monuments in the project's focus: replicas and objects from ecclesiastical and folklore museums in Greece

 Project venue & accommodation: Technological Educational Institute of the Ionian Islands - Division Conservation of Antiquities and Works of Art, Zakynthos (TEI).
 Participants stay in a beachfront hotel in Zakynthos, located 8-10 min, by bus to TEI.

-Workshop director: Ass.
+Workshop director: Asst.
 Prof. Christos Karydis (Conservator, TEI of Ionian Islands)

-Field school coordinators: Dr Angela Pencheva (Balkan Heritage Foundation & Field School Program Manager) and Ass.
+Field school coordinators: Dr Angela Pencheva (Balkan Heritage Foundation & Field School Program Manager) and Asst.
 Prof. Christos Karydis (Conservator, TEI of Ionian Islands)

 Dr Nikolas Sarris - Conservator of paper & archive materials, National Library of Greece

 Ms. Adamantia Panagopoulou - Conservator of Antiquities MSc – PhD researcher in archaeological materials in 'NCRS Demokritos' National Research Institute & Lieden University in the Netherlands.

 Dr. Artemis Oikonomou, Physics, Lecturer, TEI of Ionian Islands